-After graduating with a degree in business management, I never thought I’d be teaching in an underprivileged community in Johor for the next two years.
+After graduating with a degree in business marketing, I never thought I’d be teaching in an underprivileged community in Johor for the next two years.

 It’s been an experience unlike anything I expected.
 I was faced with intense, immediate challenges from day one, and I had to learn to thrive.

 On a daily basis, I encountered problems that were urgently real — the decisions I made, and the actions I took literally impacted lives.

 This was profoundly humbling to me.
 I knew I had to grow as a teacher and a leader, so I could serve my students and their community to my best capacity.